DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Without even testing it was obviously a failure as the replacement.

-"This sweet smell, is that a strawberry...?"
+"This sweet smell, is that of strawberries...?"

 "Hey, Kai.
 Do not sniff it like a timid dog,